SeanKelleyx/CCValidator/README.md

 CCValidator
 ===========
-'ccValidator' is a simple jQuery credit card number validator.
+`ccValidator` is a simple jQuery credit card number validator.